|Guide||♦||124 Triplogs||1 Topic|

 The trail heads over towards the old Las Lomitas picnic area.
 Piedras is a mini Disneyland will all the rocks to play on.
 This is more of a large group area.
 Without the boulders, it just looks old.
 Yet better than Las Ramadas, my least favorite.

-2.25 mile Trail ends at the Ranger Trail.
-It's under a quarter mile to Five Tables, which is the TH for Ranger.
+2.10 mile Trail ends at the Ranger Trail.
+It's under a quarter-mile to Five Tables, which is the TH for Ranger.
 For reference, to the northwest is a private track for the Quarter Midget Racing Association.

-I've heard from HAZ members over the years that this trail is not loved by anyone...lol The Piedras area has fascinated me since the 90's, guess I overlook what others see.
+History of the Piedras area has fascinated me since the 90's.
+Most will see it as outdated to trashy now.
 You might have to go play on the large stones and find the camera angles from years gone by to appreciate.
-The park recently refurbished the restrooms in the park.
-Currently closed but figure they are waiting on budget to continue plumbing or such.
-Just wanted to share a little history of SoMo.
+I just wanted to share a little history of SoMo.
 It has unique areas that have simply been abused over the years.
-Keep in mind park budgets are lean followed by urban sprawl robbing inner city interests and monies.
-Keep me posted of changes or things I've represented incorrectly and I'll correct the guide.
+Park budgets are lean.
+Urban sprawl robs inner-city interests and monies.

 This hike is listed as One-Way.